• Share this on:

 Smoke contains polycyclic aromatic hydrocarbons (PAH), most notably benzo(a)pyrene.
 PAH can increase the risk of cancer.
 Because of this, the EU has set PAH limits for spices and herbs (except cardamon and smoked Capsicum spp): 10μg/kg for benzo(a)pyrene and 50μg/kg for the sum of all PAHs.

 High PAH levels can be the result of high heat, using fossil fuels and/or a long smoking process.
 Although excessive levels of PAHs in spices and herbs are uncommon, heating and smoking do pose a risk.
 Crushed spices absorb more smoke than whole spices.
-In 2022, 2 out of the 300 reported issues in RASFF included high PAH levels.
-One case concerned dried bay leaves, the other organic paprika powder.
+The number of issues reported in the RASFF was relatively stable, with 5-6 cases about high PAH levels each year between 2022 and 2024.
+These cases involved a wide range of spices and herbs, including ginger, paprika, black pepper, turmeric, bay leaves, chillies, garlic and cinnamon.

 Metal contaminants